williamsnell/ws_content/content/posts/hyperspace/index.md

 Without completely justifying it, I'm going to introduce a completely different coordinate system - [spherical coordinates](https://en.wikipedia.org/wiki/Spherical_coordinate_system).

-Most people are used to "cartesian" coordinates.
+Most people are used to cartesian coordinates.
 In the following image, it seems natural to define the position of the red cross based on two distances, which we typically call x and y.
 <img src="xy.svg">